cmk/rings/README.md

 # Semirings

 This library provides a type class for (gight) pre-semirings & semirings as well as some useful instances.
-The `Semiring` class imposes fairly minimal requirements—the various 'add-on' properties  (e.g. commutativity) are catalogued in `Data.Semiring.Property`.
+The `Semiring` class imposes fairly minimal requirements—the various 'add-on' properties  (e.g. commutativity) are catalogued in `Data.Ring.Property`.

 Support for a wide range of pre-semirings and semirings and interoperability with `base` were primary considerations.